 History of Police Responses

-The police are often the first authorities involved in a situation involving domestic violence.
-Police attitude and education regarding domestic violence has changed dramatically over the years and brought attendant changes in how situations and individuals are treated.
+Law enforcement officers are often the first authorities involved in responses to domestic violence.
+Attitudes and education amongst police regarding domestic violence has changed dramatically over the years and brought changes in how situations and individuals are treated.

 Orders of Protection and Restraining Orders